algorandfoundation/puya-ts/docs/_md/documents/documents/Program-Structure.md

 ### Contract Options

-The `contract` decorator allows you to specify additional options and configuration for a contract such as which AVM version it targets, which scratch slots it makes use of, or the total global and local state which should be reserved for it.
+The `contract` decorator allows you to specify additional options and configuration for a contract, such as which AVM version it targets, which scratch slots it makes use of, or the total global and local state which should be reserved for it.
 It should be placed on your contract class declaration.

 ```ts
 import { Contract, contract } from '@algorandfoundation/algorand-typescript'